LieberInstitute/spatial_DG_lifespan/README.md

 Welcome to the Spatial_DG_lifespan project!
 It is composed of: <br/>
 &nbsp;1. a shiny web application that we are hosting at [https://libd.shinyapps.io/Lifespan_DG/](https://libd.shinyapps.io/Lifespan_DG/) that can handle a limited set of concurrent users,
 &nbsp;2. and a research article with the scientific knowledge we drew from this dataset.
-The analysis code for our project is available [here](https://github.com/LieberInstitute/spatial_DG_lifespan) and the high quality figures for the manuscript are available through Figshare.
+The analysis code for our project is available [here](https://github.com/LieberInstitute/spatial_DG_lifespan).

 The web application allows you to browse the LIBD human lifespan dentate gyrus (DG) spatial transcriptomics data generated with the 10x Genomics Visium platform.
 Please check the manuscript or bioRxiv pre-print for more details about this research.
 If you tweet about this website, the data or the R package please use the #spatialLIBD hashtag.
 You can find previous tweets that way as shown here.
 Thank you!